ejkim000/healthy-cooking-app/README.md

 ```

-## Unsolved Problem
+## Unsolved Problems
 - Add calculation for the oz unit
-- Check the 'Branded' food nutritions in deatail
+- Check the 'Branded' food nutritions in detail and calculation

 ## Upgrade Version